Umar Suleiman College of Education

 The Umar Suleiman College of Education is a state government higher education institution located in Gashua, Yobe State, Nigeria.
-It is affiliated with the University of Maiduguri for its degree programmes.
-The current Ag.
-Provost is Hassan Bulama.
+It is affiliated with the University of Maiduguri (UNIMAID) for its degree programmes.
+The current Provost is Dr. Abdurahman Danladi.

 History

 The Umar Suleiman College of Education was established in 1986.
 It was formerly known as Advanced Teacher's College, Gashua.

+Having been the first higher institution of learning in Yobe, Umar Suleiman College of Education was home to many great teachers in the state and Nigeria at large.
+Thus, the need to increase enrollment in order to meet the state's requirement for a large number of teachers in post-primary schools led the then-Borno State Government, led by Lt.
+Col. Abdulmimini Aminu, to approve the establishment of three more colleges at Gashua, Biu, and Bama.
+The following goals guided the establishment of the College: